stuartmcalpine/zoom_mask_creator/README.md

 <figure>
     <img src="/examples/Sibelius_5Mpc.png"
          alt="Sibelius 5Mpc region">
-    <figcaption>The Lagrangian particle positions (blue) and generated mask that envelops that region (red) for all the particles within R=5Mpc of the Milky Way in the Sibelius-DARK simulation at z=0 (blue ring)."</figcaption>
+    <figcaption>The Lagrangian particle positions (blue) and generated mask that envelops that region (red) for all the particles within R=5Mpc of the Milky Way in the Sibelius-DARK simulation at z=0 (blue ring).
+The minimum bounding box, and minimum bounding box with equal sides are also shown.
+It is these mask positions that are stored as the output of the zoom-mask-creator function.</figcaption>
 </figure>

 ### Requirements